longshore/purescript-notes/README.md

 ## The `import` Keyword

 psci (the Purescript repl) imports __no__ libraries by default.
 For that matter, neither `npm install -g purescript` nor `npm install -g pulp` will even download the core libraries for you.
-You'll need to use bower (`npm install -g bower`) to pull them down into your development folder. __TODO:__ remember how to download all of the core libraries without getting each one individually.
+You'll need to use bower (`npm install -g bower`) to pull them down into your development folder.

+As of June 2019 `npm install -g purescript pulp bower; pulp init; pulp repl` (or `pulp psci`) apears to be all you need to get a working repl (with Prelude imported, etc).

 #### Importing Errors
 ##### Unknown module Prelude